-You’re here to learn how to sell on Amazon in 2020.
-But before we round off this series with the most important strategies and tactics, let’s go over some of the risks of selling on Amazon.
+You’re here to learn how to sell on Amazon in 2023.
+And we’re here to show you.
+But before we point you to the most important strategies and tactics, let’s go over some of the risks of selling on Amazon.
 Give this a quick read to learn about the top 7 Amazon seller risks and how to tackle them.

 The 7 Most Serious Amazon Seller Risks

-- Upload tracking numbers as soon as you have them.
+- Upload valid tracking numbers as soon as you have them.

 - Set daily disbursements, if the option is available.